Rigid-Flex PCB Manufacturing, Design & Applications

 Rigid-Flex Product Types

-● Single-Sided Flex: Single-sided flexible material with or without shield(s) or stiffener (one conductive layer).
+● Single-Sided Flex: Flexible single-sided material with or without shielding or stiffening (one conductor layer).

-● Double-Sided Flex: Multilayer flexible material with or without shield(s) or stiffener (more than two conductor layers) plated through holes and HDI.
+● Double-Sided Flex: Multilayer layers of flexible material with or without shield(s) or stiffener (more than two conductor layers) with holes plated and HDI.

-● Multi-layer Rigid and Flex: Multi-layer rigid and flexible material combinations (more than two conductor layers) with plated through holes and HDI.
+● Multi-layer Rigid and Flexible: Multi-layer rigid and flexible combinations of materials (more than two layers of the conductor) with holes plated through and HDI.

 Rigid-Flex PCB Manufacturing Process